Rules and Regulations

 1. Failure of STAR Committee to Render a Decision.
 If the STAR Committee cannot render or refuses to render a final and binding decision about any dispute, protest, claim, difference, or controversy to any aspect of the Tournament under its review within 30 days, the matter must be resolved by binding arbitration.

 1. Responsibility for Costs and Fees of Arbitration.
-The non-prevailing party will pay all costs incurred by the prevailing party.
-And the non-prevailing party must pay the prevailing party for all attorneys’ fees in connection with the arbitration and with enforcement of any arbitration award, and if paid to CCA, whether attorneys’ fees are incurred by Coastal Conservation Association Louisiana were on trade or cash basis.
+The non-prevailing party will pay all costs and attorneys’ fees incurred by the prevailing party.
+And the non-prevailing party must pay all costs in connection with the arbitration and with enforcement of any arbitration award, and if paid to CCA, whether attorneys’ fees are incurred by CCA LA were on trade or cash basis.

 1. Prizes Conveyed As-Is.
 All prizes will be conveyed “as-is” to the actual winner or guardian after the Tournament has concluded at the STAR Awards Banquet.
 The STAR Committee may replace or substitute for any advertised prize another prize that the Committee considers, in its sole discretion, to be of comparable value to the original prize.

 1. Prize Implications and Responsibilities.
-All boat winners must register the boat and complete the required paperwork with Redmond Marine and are solely responsible for payment of any taxes, fees, and costs associated with the prize.
+All winners must sign the CCA STAR Prize Acceptance Form at or before the CCA STAR Banquet.
+All boat winners must also register the boat and complete the required paperwork with Redmond Marine and are solely responsible for payment of any taxes, fees, and costs associated with the prize.
 All non-boat winners must timely process, register, and complete tax documentation at specified sporting goods / marine / automotive dealerships and are solely responsible for payment of any taxes, fees, and costs associated with the prize.
+Failure to complete the requirements of the paragraph may result in forfeiture of the prize.

 1. Marketing Participation.
-The participants expressly agree and consent to using any photograph, video, or audio recording in which they appear or are heard by the Coastal Conservation Association for any purpose at all including, but not limited to, resale, advertising, and promotional material without compensation or restriction of any kind.
+The participants expressly agree and consent to CCA LA using any photograph, video, or audio recording in which they appear or are heard for any purpose at all including, but not limited to, resale, advertising, and promotional material without compensation or restriction of any kind.

-1. Conflict of Terms.
-If any inconsistency occurs or conflict between these Rules and any other promulgation or communication of the Coastal Conservation Association, the terms and provisions of these Rules will govern and control.
+2. Conflict of Terms.
+If any inconsistency occurs or conflict between these Rules and any other promulgation or communication of the CCA LA, the terms and provisions of these Rules will govern and control.

-1. Tournament Protection Rule.
-Any act or inflammatory statement by any contestant that, in the sole opinion of the STAR Tournament Committee, is detrimental to operating the STAR Tournament, to Coastal Conservation Association or any of its sponsors, or to permitting agencies or their officers (such as rangers, LDWF wardens, fishery biologists, tournament officials, etc.) during STAR Tournament, may result in disqualification.
-Disrespect and or defamation of Coastal Conservation Association, any Coastal Conservation Association volunteer or staff member, or sponsors of Coastal Conservation Association, may result in immediate disqualification.
+3. Tournament Protection Rule.
+Any act or inflammatory statement by any contestant that, in the sole opinion of the STAR Tournament Committee, is detrimental to operating the STAR Tournament, to CCA LA or any of its sponsors, or to permitting agencies or their officers (such as rangers, LDWF wardens, fishery biologists, tournament officials, etc.) any time prior to prize deliver, may result in disqualification.
+Disrespect and or defamation of CCA LA, any CCA LA volunteer or staff member, or sponsors of CCA LA, may result in immediate disqualification.
 Disqualification will be decided by the STAR Committee, at its sole discretion, and such decision will be final.
 Examples include, but are not limited to, the following:

-• Public attacks through media, including social media or on the internet, upon the integrity of Coastal Conservation Association STAR Tournament rules, Coastal Conservation Association employees, STAR Tournament officials, Coastal Conservation Association volunteers, or Coastal Conservation Association sponsors.
+Public attacks through media, including social media or on the internet, on the integrity of the STAR Tournament rules, CCA LA employees, CCA LA volunteers, CCA LA sponsors, STAR Tournament officials, STAR Tournament Committee, STAR Tournament Chairman, or STAR Tournament sponsors.

-• Public comments that an angler or family member knows, or should know, will harm the reputation of Coastal Conservation Association, Coastal Conservation Association employees, STAR Tournament officials, Coastal Conservation Association volunteers, or Coastal Conservation Association sponsors.
+Public comments that an angler or family member knows, or should know, will harm the reputation of CCA LA employees, CCA LA volunteers, CCA LA sponsors, STAR Tournament officials, STAR Tournament Committee, STAR Tournament Chairman, or STAR Tournament sponsors.

-• Publicly questioning or criticizing a STAR Tournament official or Coastal Conservation Association STAR Committee decision, ruling or penalty except through the proper protest procedure.
+Publicly questioning or criticizing a CCA LA employee, CCA LA volunteer, CCA LA sponsor, STAR Tournament official, STAR Tournament Committee member, STAR Tournament Chairman, STAR Tournament sponsor, or any CCA LA STAR Committee decision, ruling or penalty except through the proper protest procedure.

-• Abuse (physical, verbal, threatening, or slanderous or defamatory) of Coastal Conservation Association employees, STAR Tournament officials, Coastal Conservation Association volunteers, or Coastal Conservation Association sponsors.
+Abuse (physical, verbal, threatening, or slanderous or defamatory) of CCA LA employees, CCA LA volunteers, CCA LA sponsors, STAR Tournament officials, STAR Tournament Committee, STAR Tournament Chairman, or STAR Tournament sponsors.

-• Offensive or slanderous comments with racial, cultural, or sexual overtones about Coastal Conservation Association employees, STAR Tournament officials, Coastal Conservation Association volunteers, or Coastal Conservation Association sponsors.
+Offensive or slanderous comments with racial, cultural, or sexual overtones about CCA LA employees, CCA LA volunteers, CCA LA sponsors, STAR Tournament officials, STAR Tournament Committee, STAR Tournament Chairman, or STAR Tournament sponsors.